Best Note-Taking and Writing Apps for University Students

 Notion — the all-in-one student hub

-If you want to organise your entire student life in one place, Notion is your best friend.
-You can build pages for your classes, reading lists, assignments, and even personal goals.
+If you want to organise your entire student life in one place, Notion is a powerful option.
+You can create pages for classes, reading lists, assignments, and personal goals.

-Think of it as your digital planner, to-do list, and notebook combined — with unlimited customisation.
+Think of it as a digital planner, to-do list, and notebook combined — with plenty of room to customise your setup.

-Best for: Students who love structure and enjoy personalising their workspace.
+Best for: Students who enjoy structure and personalising their workspace.

 Obsidian — deep research and smart linking

-When it comes to complex topics or essay research, Obsidian is a powerhouse.
-It helps you connect ideas across different notes through backlinks — meaning your thoughts and research can grow organically.
+For complex topics or research-heavy essays, Obsidian is a strong choice.
+It allows you to link ideas across notes, helping your research grow organically.

-Perfect for literature reviews, dissertations, or any subject where connections matter.
+This makes it especially useful for literature reviews, dissertations, or subjects where connections between ideas matter.

-Best for: Research-heavy courses like history, philosophy, or social sciences.
+Best for: Research-heavy courses such as history, philosophy, or social sciences.

 Google Keep — fast, visual note-taking

-Google Keep is perfect for quick, visual notes.
-You can colour-code notes, add photos, create checklists, and even record voice reminders between lectures.
+Google Keep works well for quick, visual notes.
+You can colour-code entries, add images, create checklists, and even record voice reminders between lectures.

 Best for: Students who prefer visual organisation and quick reminders.